-- 1. Critically evaluate psychological and criminological theories and evidence within the core knowledge domains of psychology and criminology.
+- 1. Critically evaluate psychological and counselling theories and evidence within the core knowledge domains of psychology and counselling.
 (B) - 2.
-Critically evaluate current issues in psychology and core psychological debates.
+Critically evaluate current issues in psychology and counselling and core psychological/counselling debates.
 (B) - 3.
-Demonstrate a critical awareness of the applications of psychology and the role psychology plays in engaging with organisations and wider society.
+Demonstrate a critical awareness of the applications of psychology and counselling and the role psychology plays in engaging with organisations and wider society.
 (B) - 4.
-Critically reflect on the relations between psychology and related disciplines, such as criminology, and the integration within psychology across different perspectives.
+Critically reflect on the relations between psychology and related disciplines, such as counselling, and the integration within psychology across different perspectives.
 (B) - 5.
 Critically evaluate the scientific method and empirical methodology within psychology.
 (B) - 6.
-Critically reflect on the social context and the conceptual and historical perspectives in psychology, taking into account the international setting of the discipline.
+Critically reflect on the social context and the conceptual and historical perspectives in psychology and counselling, taking into account the international setting of the discipline.
 (B) - 7.
-Demonstrate an in-depth knowledge of, and critical engagement with, specialisms concerned with the explanation of, or responses to, specific aspects of crime and criminality crime. - 8.
+Demonstrate specialist understanding of counselling theories, research, and concepts, including the application of basic counselling skills.. - 8.
 Critically evaluate the role of brain function in human behaviour and experience.
 (B) - (B) Indicates these outcomes having specific reference to the QA Psychology Benchmark Statements